-- 1. Development, certain land use activities and public works within the vulnerable areas will conform with the policies on List A toof the Greater Sudbury Source Protection Plan. - 2.
+- 1. Development, certain land use activities and public works within the vulnerable areas will conform with the policies on List A of the Greater Sudbury Source Protection Plan. - 2.
 Severances of lots that would require the construction of new septic systems within the WHPA A and B or the IPZ 1 areas are prohibited.
 Existing registered lots may be developed with an onsite individual septic system and the expansion, maintenance or replacement of existing onsite individual septic systems is allowed. - 3.
-In the vulnerable areas, the City will reduce stormwater runoff volume and pollutant loadings from developments where stormwater management facilities could be a significant threat by: - a. encouraging the implementation of a hierarchy of source, lot-level, conveyance and end of pipe controls; - b. encouraging the implementation of innovative stormwater management measures; - c. considering flexibility in development standards to incorporate alternative community design and stormwater techniques, such as those related to site plan design, lot grading, ditches and curbing, driveway surfaces, and the use of open spaces as temporary detention ponds; and, - d. supporting the continued implementation of source control programs, which are targeted to existing areas that lack adequate stormwater controls.
+In the vulnerable areas, the City will reduce stormwater runoff volume and pollutant loadings from developments where stormwater management facilities could be a significant threat by: - a. encouraging the implementation of a hierarchy of source, lot-level, conveyance and end of pipe controls; - b. encouraging the implementation of innovative stormwater management measures; - c. considering flexibility in development standards to incorporate alternative community design and stormwater techniques, such as those related to site plan design, lot grading, ditches and curbing, driveway surfaces, and the use of open spaces as temporary detention ponds; and, - d. supporting the continued implementation of source control programs, which are targeted to existing areas that lack adequate stormwater controls. - 4.
+The City will ensure that water takings and recharge reduction from the Valley acquifer cease to be or do not become significant threats by only permitting expansions to the settlement boundaries (as part of a comprehensive review) where a detailed hydrogeological assessment of the aquifer has been completed, including but not limited to, an update of the current Tier Three Water Budget Model.
+The assessment must demonstrate that an increased taking or an increase to the settlement area will not adversely impact the aquifer's ability to meet municipal and other water supply requirements.
+Any new information, such as updated population forecasts, results from the Groundwater Monitoring Program or infrastructure upgrades will be taken into consideration.